Alkali soil

-Alkali, or alkaline, soils are clay soils with high pH (greater than 8.5), a poor soil structure and a low infiltration capacity.
-Often they have a hard calcareous layer at 0.5 to 1 metre depth.
-Alkali soils owe their unfavorable physico-chemical properties mainly to the dominating presence of sodium carbonate, which causes the soil to swell and to be difficult to clarify/settle.
+Alkali or alkaline soils are clay soils with high pH (generally greater than 8.5), often accompanied by poor soil structure and low infiltration capacity.
+They frequently have a hard calcareous layer 0.5 to 1 metre beneath the surface.
+Alkali soils owe their unfavorable physico-chemical properties mainly to the dominating presence of sodium carbonate, which causes the soil to swell and makes it difficult to clarify/settle.
 They derive their name from the alkali metal group of elements, to which sodium belongs, and which can induce basicity.
 Sometimes these soils are also referred to as alkaline sodic soils.
-Alkaline soils are basic, but not all basic soils are alkaline.